bav-php/bav/README.md

 * `UTF-8` encoding (if supported)

 * `FileDataBackendContainer`.
 I.e. it uses binary search on the file from the Bundesbank.
+Note that this data backend uses the directory `bav/data` for install and update operations.
+You have to make sure that this directory is writable.

 * automatic installation.
 You don't have to call any installation script.
 The container will download the Bundesbank file upon the first execution.